 The definition of child abuse has changed dramatically over time to fit a changing society.
 Where once hitting your child with a belt or a switch was considered the norm, we now consider this behavior a form of abuse.
 Spanking, only recently considered a valid method of punishment, is generally (although not always) considered abuse by parents, teachers, and others.
 But physical violations are not the only abuse that children suffer from.
 It's important to be able to define not only physical abuse, but also emotional abuse and sexual abuse, so that they do not negatively impact a child both in childhood and later in life.
+If you or a loved one are in need of support reaching out to a therapist through online therapy services can be a great way to access help.

 If you've ever heard that someone was abused, you probably thought of physical violations.
 For example, being hit, kicked, or otherwise injured by someone in your life are all forms of physical abuse.
 Such abuse can be extremely damaging, not only to the physical well-being of a child, but to their spirit as well.
 Physical abuse doesn't have to be extensive, nor does it have to occur frequently.
 Even if it happens only once, it is a problem, and something should be done about it before it becomes a more serious issue.